kelfra/muxly/docs/project_status.md

   - ✅ Webhook destination
 - ✅ Routing rules and conditions

-### Phase 4: Documentation & Deployment (1-2 weeks) - Next Phase
+### Phase 4: Documentation & Deployment (1-2 weeks) - In Progress
-- System documentation
+- ✅ Database migrations setup
-- API documentation
+- ✅ API documentation (OpenAPI/Swagger)
-- Deployment scripts
+- ✅ Deployment scripts
-- Database migrations
+- ✅ CI/CD integration
+- ⏳ API documentation completion for all endpoints
+- ⏳ User guide completion for all features

 ## Next Steps

-The next phase will focus on implementing database migrations for persistent storage:

-1. Set up a migration framework
+With the core infrastructure in place, the next steps are:

+1. Complete API documentation for all endpoints
-2. Create schema for storing configuration
+2. Enhance user guides for all features
-3. Implement tables for connectors and router configuration
+3. Implement comprehensive testing
-4. Add tables for job scheduling and history
+4. Prepare for production deployment by validating schema migrations